 What is the best method for teaching the English language?

 There is no best method for teaching English as a foreign language.
-This depends on you and your teaching styles.
+This depends on you and your teaching style.
 You’ll also need to take into account the age of your students, the level of English being taught, and the size of the classroom.
 The most common one you’ll hear about is the PPP method.
+However, here are a few things to avoid when finding out which style best suits you.

 What teaching strategy is the best?

-We define a TEFL teaching method as a process, procedure, or way something is done or implementing a plan.
+We define a TEFL teaching method as a process, procedure, or way something is done or implemented in a plan.
 While on the other hand, we would say that a teaching strategy is a goal, set of actions, or plans to achieve one aim or something.

 Your teaching strategy will be different for each class.
 To find the best one, you’ll need to first outline the level of English, the age of the students, and the size of the classroom.
 Some teaching strategies include: